How can I comment on an image on Image Archive Online?

 Feedback section on Image Archive Online (screenshot)

 Click on the envelope in the “Feedback” field.
 Your e-mail programme will open automatically with an e-mail to us stating “Feedback on image [image code]” in the subject line.
-You can now write your comment.
+You can now write your comment in the text field of the mail, without salutation according to the following scheme: First name Name: write comment text.
 You will then receive an automatic confirmation e-mail from us.
 Normally, we will only contact you directly if something is unclear.

 In the “Questions” field, the Image Archive team can address any concrete questions to the volunteers.